If you stop to think about it, how often are people searching for the exact thing you target in your Google PPC campaign?

 Choosing the manual bidding option lets you be a little more hands-on with the process (for all of you control freaks out there).
 This service is available in the advanced options tab under the additional settings section.

-Smart bidding is just a variation of automated bidding which utilizes machine learning to optimize for conversions throughout every auction.
+Smart bidding is just a variation of automated bidding which uses machine learning to optimize for conversions throughout every auction.

-This improves backend performance while utilizing four key benefits that Google claims will help you improve your overall campaign performance.
+This improves backend performance while using four key benefits that Google claims will help you improve your overall campaign performance.

 And it saves you time in the process.